radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 No attributes are encrypted by default.
 To configure a list of attributes to encrypt:

-1. Navigate to the RadiantOne Universal Directory (HDAP) store (or configured persistent cache branch) on the Main Control Panel > Directory Namespace tab.
+1. Navigate to the RadiantOne Directory (HDAP) store (or configured persistent cache branch) on the Main Control Panel > Directory Namespace tab.

 2. Enter a comma-separated list of attribute names in the Encrypted Attributes property.
 3. Click **Save**.
-4. Click **Re-build Index** (if your configuration is a Universal Directory Store) or **Initialize** to reinitialize the cache (if your configuration is a Persistent Cache).
+4. Click **Re-build Index** (if your configuration is a RadiantOne Directory Store) or **Initialize** to reinitialize the cache (if your configuration is a Persistent Cache).

 Attributes listed in the Encrypted Attributes property are added to the Non-indexed attribute list by default.
 This means these attributes are not searchable by default.
-Indexing encrypted attributes is generally not advised as the index itself is less secure than the attribute stored in Universal Directory/persistent cache.
+Indexing encrypted attributes is generally not advised as the index itself is less secure than the attribute stored in RadiantOne Directory/persistent cache.
 However, if you must be able to search on the encrypted attribute value, it must be indexed.
 Only “exact match/equality” index is supported for encrypted attributes.
 To make an encrypted attribute searchable, remove the attribute from the list of nonindexed attributes and then click **Re-build Index** or **Initialize** (to reinitialize) if the branch is a persistent cache.

 ### Accessing Encrypted Attributes

-Attribute values are encrypted before they are stored in Universal Directory/persistent cache, and decrypted before being returned to the client, as long as the client is authorized to read the attribute (based on ACLs defined in RadiantOne), is connected to RadiantOne via SSL, and not a member of the [special group](#clear-attributes-only-group) containing members not allowed to get these attributes (e.g. cn=ClearAttributesOnly,cn=globalgroups,cn=config).
+Attribute values are encrypted before they are stored in the RadiantOne Directory/persistent cache, and decrypted before being returned to the client, as long as the client is authorized to read the attribute (based on ACLs defined in RadiantOne), is connected to RadiantOne via SSL, and not a member of the [special group](#clear-attributes-only-group) containing members not allowed to get these attributes (e.g. cn=ClearAttributesOnly,cn=globalgroups,cn=config).

-### Using Main Control Panel
+## Using Main Control Panel to Access Encrypted Attributes

-When viewing Universal Directory/persistent cache entries or exporting them to an LDIF file from the Main Control Panel > Directory Browser tab, make sure you are connected via SSL, otherwise the attributes are returned/exported as encrypted.
+When viewing RadiantOne Directory/persistent cache entries or exporting them to an LDIF file from the Main Control Panel > Directory Browser tab, make sure you are connected via SSL, otherwise the attributes are returned/exported as encrypted.

 Operations performed on the Directory Browser tab are based on an SSL connection to RadiantOne, and the attributes defined as encrypted are returned decrypted as long as the user you’ve connected to the Main Control Panel with is authorized to read those attributes and this user is not a member of the Clear Attributes Only Group (which by default is the [ClearAttributesOnly group](#clear-attributes-only-group) located at,ou=globalgroups,cn=config).

-#### Querying Changelog
+## Querying Changelog Entries that Contain Encrypted Attributes

 When entries containing encrypted attributes are updated and logged into the RadiantOne changelog (e.g. cn=changelog), a client that is connected to RadiantOne via SSL, and is NOT a member of the special [Clear Attributes Only Group](#clear-attributes-only-group) (which by default is the ClearAttributesOnly group located at,ou=globalgroups,cn=config) can see encrypted attributes in clear text.
 If the client is connected to RadiantOne via SSL and is a member of the special [Clear Attributes Only Group](#clear-attributes-only-group), the value in the “changes” attribute is returned encrypted.

-#### Clear Attributes Only Group
+### Clear Attributes Only Group

 To apply a deny-by-exception policy to encrypted attributes, you can add users to the ClearAttributesOnly group.
 Members of this group cannot get encrypted attributes in clear, even if ACLs dictate they can read the encrypted attribute(s) and they are connecting to RadiantOne via SSL.